Module fpdf.syntax

 self._contents = self._contents.encode("latin-1")

-self._contents = _security_handler.encrypt(self._contents, self.id)
+self._contents = _security_handler.encrypt_stream(self._contents, self.id)

 self.length = len(self._contents)